-Imagine a sleeping bag that kept you warm in extreme climates but was designed with a balance of features that made it comfortable on a family camping getaway?
-Well look no further, the Sea To Summit Latitude LtIII is an amazingly warm bag with extra room around the chest and feet, and a full length zip so you can open it right out in mild conditions.
+Imagine a sleeping bag that kept you warm in extreme climates but was designed with a balance of features that made it comfortable for a family camping getaway?
+Well look no further, the Sea to Summit Latitude LtIII is an amazingly warm bag with extra room around the chest and feet, and a full-length zip so you can open it right out in mild conditions.

 They’ve even included an internal zippered accessory pocket!
 Once compressed the Latitude takes up just 9.5L of volume in your pack and comes with a laundry bag/storage cell for when your adventure is over.
 If you’re looking to keep yourself warm on the summit of Kosciusko in the middle of winter, the Sea To Summit Latitude LtIII is the bag for you.

 I just love it.
 I finally have completed my sleeping solution!
 I am a cold frog and to be warm when its minus something silly outside the tent - it was worth every cent!
 Thanks Snowy's for all your assistance in choosing the right bag for me!
 Highly rate the service and my sleeping cloud!